davidpgausai-svg/LeaderOS/replit.md

 ## User Preferences

 Preferred communication style: Simple, everyday language.
 Access Control: Removed "Executive vs Leader" role switcher in favor of two-layer settings system: 1) Administrator layer for managing user roles and permissions, 2) User layer for personal preferences.
-Executives get full edit access to strategies and tactics, leaders only edit tactics.
-Both roles have report writing capability.
+Three-role system: Administrators have full modification power over the app, Executives can edit all strategies and tactics, Leaders can only edit tactics assigned to them.
+All roles have report writing capability.

 ## System Architecture